Cardinals vs. Reds Player Props Betting Odds

-Sportsbooks have listed player props for Paul Goldschmidt, Jonathan India and others when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Monday at 6:40 PM ET.
+The St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Paul Goldschmidt, Jonathan India and others in this contest.

 Bet on this matchup or its props with DraftKings!